 Make an Appointment with The Writing Center

-Writing Personal Statements Webpage
+Writing Personal Statements Manual

-This site offers sample personal statement and extensive writing recommendations from famed writing tutor, Joe Schall.
+This site offers sample personal statements and extensive writing recommendations from famed writing tutor, Joe Schall.
 This manual is available for free use by students, faculty, and other interested parties, and the intention is to make this material as widely available as possible.